 We cannot be certain that our AAVrh10-based gene therapy product candidates will successfully complete clinical trials or that any future product candidates utilizing this or other vector constructs will successfully complete preclinical studies or clinical trials.
 We may not be successful in developing product candidates that avoid triggering toxicities or other side effects in preclinical studies or clinical trials.
 Our intravenous, intracisternal and intrathecal routes of administration may cause unforeseen side effects or present other challenges.
 Any such results could impact our ability to develop a product candidate, including our ability to enroll patients in our clinical trials.
-As a result of these factors, it is more difficult for us to predict the time and cost of product candidate development, and we cannot predict whether the application of our approach to gene therapy, or any similar or competitive programs, will result in the identification, development, and regulatory approval of any product candidate, or that other gene therapy programs will not be considered better or more favorable.
+As a result of these factors, it is more difficult for us to predict the time and cost of product candidate development, and we cannot predict whether the application of our approach to gene therapy programs will not be considered better or more favorable.
 There can be no assurance that any development problems we experience in the future related to our current gene therapy product candidates or any of our research programs will not cause significant delays or unanticipated costs, or that such development problems can be solved.
 We may also experience delays and challenges in achieving sustainable, reproducible, and scalable production.
 Any of these factors may prevent us from completing our preclinical studies or clinical trials or commercializing any product candidates we may develop on a timely or profitable basis, if at all.